LightBlueGamer/Prestigious/README.md

 ## V-1.0.0

+### B-13

+-   Bot edits status when it's added to a new server

 ### B-12

 -   Fixed bug with Scavenging see [Scavenging crashes with full backpack](https://github.com/LightBlueGamer/Prestigious/issues/1)

 ### B-6

 -   Minor change to Player class

 ### B-5

 -   Fixed bug causing you to lose backpack slots when adding items to it.

 ### B-4

 -   Fixed error in deployment file

 ### B-3

 -   Moved the version handling to functions file
 -   Added botinfo command

 ### B-2

 -   Bug fixes

 ### B-1

 -   Public release of the bot!